ngs-doo/TemplaterExamples/Intermediate/SharedCollection (Java)/Readme.md

 *Note*: this works since tables have different tags.
 If both tables had the same tags, Templater would behave differently.
 It would replace/resize only the first table.
 If both tables need to be replaced, this can be done with a workaround, by adding **:repeat** metadata to one of the tags.

+### Image and DPI

+ImageInputStream will be inserted into the document using original file format and DPI info